 Slow down.
 It’s a long-standing message but one that is always worth repeating, which is why AA Ireland are pleased to support Slow Down Day, the latest road safety initiative led by An Garda Síochána.

 There is no room for complacency.
 Although 2017 saw the lowest number of road deaths on record – 157 – that is still 157 too many, with all the pain, heartbreak and destruction that comes with each one.
 And the common denominator is often speed.
 With National Slow Down Day in mind, the AA is encouraging drivers to be mindful of their speed over the winter period, as well as highlighting the importance of being on aware of the needs of vulnerable road users.

 “I think we all accept that, when it comes to the rules of the road, some motorists are guilty of regularly exceeding the speed limit or ignoring other laws designed to prevent serious accidents,,” says Conor Faughnan, AA Director of Consumer Affairs.
 “When it comes to driving behaviour, many of us are guilty of under appreciating how dangerous driving is because we do it so regularly.
 Speeding only magnifies the danger that you pose to yourself and other road users, particularly cyclists and pedestrians.
 Not only does it significantly increase your chances of being in a crash, it also makes the outcome of any incident more severe.”

 Road users can support the campaign by using the hashtag #slowdownday on social media.

-Check out our recent blog on safe motorway driving.
+Check out our recent blog on safe winter driving.